Let’s get something straight off the top.

 The NHL’s 2023 class of unrestricted free agents is thin on elite talent in its prime, and the league’s 32 general managers should keep that in mind before getting swept up in their Canada Day bidding wars.

-Instead, this summer’s collection of soon-to-be UFAs is brimming with intriguing role players, risky goaltenders, and fading all-stars.
+Instead, this summer’s collection of UFAs is brimming with intriguing role players, risky goaltenders, and fading all-stars.

 Overpays and shrewd bargains will both be had.